WayneVisser/Osborne1FloppyAdapter/README.md

 4. GoTek part number is: SFR1M44-U100K

-5. GoTek connector is a Sullins PPPC172LJBN-RC
+5. Connector on adapter to mate with GoTek is a Sullins PPPC172LJBN-RC

 6. Program the GoTek with FlashFloppy firmware:  https://github.com/keirf/FlashFloppy